SlavovLab/decode/genome_annotation/README.md

-# GENOME DOWNLOAD and PROCESSING FOR MISTRANSLATION MAPPING
+# GENOME DOWNLOAD, PROCESSING and ANNOTATION FOR MISTRANSLATION MAPPING and ANALYSIS

 by Rainer Machné, 2023-2025.